noxbug/kodiwebapp/README.md

 # kodiwebapp
 Web interface for Kodi.
 This project is **work in progress**!
-Currently the now playing section and remote interface are more ore less functional.
+Currently the now playing section and remote interface are more or less functional.